visagan/GoPlay/GoP-api/readme.md

 $ mvn spring-boot:run

 This will start the servers.
 From Browser we can issue URL to test the service.

+Command Line Test:  (We will be automating the unit test cases and also the curl test cases, Once the UI is ready we will be having integration test cases.)

 Create User:
 ```